adion81/GraduationSongs/Songs.md

 Crying on the floor, crying on the floor, I've come undone

 [Outro]
-(I don't want to destroy my project)
+(I don't want to deploy your project)
 If you want to deploy my project
-(Let's be friends and just walk away)
+(Let's just sleep and we'll code again)
 You've got to git push and say a prayer
 (Hate to see you lying there in your Superman skivvies) Watch me unravel I'll soon be naked